friflo/Friflo.Json.Fliox/Json.Tests/assets/auth/info.md

-This folder contains an example database used to configure user authentication and authorization by utilizing [UserAuthenticator.cs](../../../Json/Flow.Graph/UserAuth/UserDatabaseAuthenticator.cs) instance.
+This folder contains an example user database used to configure user authentication and authorization by utilizing [UserAuthenticator.cs](../../../Json/Flow.Graph/UserAuth/UserDatabaseAuthenticator.cs) instance.

 folders (containers):